Proto:Sonic the Hedgehog CD (Sega CD)/Prototype 712

 - Getting all the Time Stones doesn't automatically destroy all robot transporters and thus won't change all futures to Good Futures.

-- The ending FMVs have no music or sound effects, and don't display the "TRY AGAIN/YOU'RE TOO COOL!" messages or the "Presented by SEGA" text at the end.
+- The ending FMVs have no music or sound effects, a few frames of the bad ending are yet to be redrawn, and the "TRY AGAIN/YOU'RE TOO COOL!" and the "Presented by SEGA" text don't display at the end.

 - The jump sound doesn't work properly in normal stages.
 It works in the Special Stage, though.

 - The Super Peel-Out doesn't play any sound effects, but the Spin Dash does.

 - Destroying a badnik plays a different sound rather than the traditional badnik explosion sound.